Granvelle Palace, Brussels: Later history

+Over two centuries, various owners succeeded one another, including Prince Charles Alexander of Lorraine, Governor-General of the Austrian Netherlands, and the Prince of Chimay.
 After the fire in the Coudenberg Palace (1731) and the move of the court to the Palace of Orange-Nassau, the building served as accommodation for the Secret Council and subsequently for the Council of Finance.
 This entailed some transformations.
 During this period, it became popularly known as the Hôtel des sous ("Pennies House").

 In 1842, the Free University of Brussels moved into the palace (first in part of it and from 1850 in its entirety), which it occupied until 1928.
-The Free University had the facade renovated by Henri Beyaert and Antoine Trappeniers (1863) and had new sculptures installed.
-It also housed the premises of the Middle School A, today Athénée Robert Catteau, until 1893.
+The Free University had the façade renovated by the architects Henri Beyaert and Antoine Trappeniers (1863) and had new sculptures installed.
+It also housed the premises of the Middle School A, today's Athénée Robert Catteau, until 1893.

 In 1928, the Free University had to make way for the North–South connection after 75 years.
-Although located some distance from the actual railway tunnel, the Granvelle Palace was demolished.
-The municipality of Woluwe-Saint-Pierre acquired its facades with the aim of reusing them in the construction of its new Municipal Hall, which ultimately did not happen.
+Although located some distance from the actual railway tunnel, the Granvelle Palace was demolished in 1931.
+The municipality of Woluwe-Saint-Pierre acquired its façades with the aim of reusing them in the construction of its new Municipal Hall, which ultimately did not happen.
 Unsculpted blue stones were used as sidewalk curbs in 1944, part of the white stones was used for the construction of a colonnade in Woluwe-Saint-Pierre Cemetery, and the rest was gradually sold to various private individuals.
 In 1956, the Ravenstein Gallery was built on the site.